Cricket-New Zealand v England first test scoreboard

-close of play on the fifth and final day of the first test
+lunch on the fifth and final day of the first test between New

 England first innings 167 all out